ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _Morris tribune._](https://chroniclingamerica.loc.gov/lccn/sn91059394/1887-12-14/ed-1/seq-3)

 #### 1887-12-14 &middot; Morris, Minn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+elled by the postmaster, which will
+consequently delay such letter oue
+day.
+This order took effect on the
+fifteenth day of September.&quot;

+In reply to a correspondent WO will
+state that there are fifteen great
+American inventions which have had
+a world-wide adoption.
+There are as
 follows: (1) The cotton-gun, (2) the
 planning machine, (3) the grass
 mower and reaper, (4) tbe rotary